mufkuw/m-paperless/README.md

 bash -c "$(curl -L https://raw.githubusercontent.com/paperless-ngx/paperless-ngx/main/install-paperless-ngx.sh)"
 ```

-More details and step-by-step guides for alternative installation methods can be found in [the documentation](https://docs.paperless-ngx.com/setup/#installation).
+More details and step-by-step guides for alternative installation methods can be found in [the documentation].

 Migrating from Paperless-ng is easy, just drop in the new docker image!
-See the [documentation on migrating](https://docs.paperless-ngx.com/setup/#migrating-to-paperless-ngx) for more details.
+See the [documentation on migrating] for more details.

 <!-- omit in toc -->

 ### Documentation

-The documentation for M-Paperless is available at [https://docs.paperless-ngx.com](https://docs.paperless-ngx.com/).
+The documentation for M-Paperless is available at .

 # Contributing

 If you feel like contributing to the project, please do!
 Bug fixes, enhancements, visual fixes etc. are always welcome.
 If you want to implement something big: Please start a discussion about that!
-The [documentation](https://docs.paperless-ngx.com/development/) has some basic information on how to get started.
+The [documentation] has some basic information on how to get started.

 ## Community Support